exciting-io/printer-sample-app/README.md

 You'll want to add a `rake run` task to run probably once a day, whenever is appropriate to send the data to the printer(s).

+We need to set some configuration for the task.
+In this case, it's to tell the scheduler what the URL for our application is.
+Don't forget to change `<app name>` to whatever you chose above!

+    heroku config:set APP_URL="http://<app name>.herokuapp.com"

 Finally, deploy the actual application

     git push heroku master